sir-hobbyjog/sir-hobbyjog/README.md

 Fields of Interest: Data Analysis, Machine Learning, Data Visualization

 📈 Projects
-Here are some of the projects I've worked on:
+Recent the projects I've worked on:
+- NYPD Crime Data with Pandas & Prophet

 💡 Goals
-📚 I am currently learning more advanced Machine Learning algorithms and Big Data technologies.
+📚 I am currently learning more advanced Machine Learning techniques and Big Data technologies.
 👯 I’m looking to collaborate on Data Science and Machine Learning projects.
 🤝 Open for opportunities where I can contribute and grow.